-- F. Arts1 - G. Foreign Languages.
-To include 101, 102, 201, 202, or their equivalents 12 hours - The following curricula will require 12 hours of any one Foreign Language: English, Communication, Liberal Arts, History, Political Science, and Sociology. - (2) Voice majors in the B.M. curriculum will schedule 12 hours of foreign languages to include French, German, and Italian. - (3) Twelve hours of any one Foreign Language or 12 hours of Computer Science are required in: Psychology.
+- - (2) Voice majors in the B.M. curriculum will schedule 12 hours of foreign languages to include French, German, and Italian. - (3) Twelve hours of any one Foreign Language or 12 hours of Computer Science are required in: Psychology.
 Nine hours of any one Foreign Language or 9 hours of Computer Science are required in the Criminal Justice B.A. degree.
-Six hours of any one Foreign Language are required in Visual Arts and Cultural Resource Management. - (4) Foreign Language is not required in the B.M. curriculum, except as noted in G (2) above. - H. Computer Literacy
+Six hours of any one Foreign Language are required in Visual Arts and Cultural Resource Management. - Foreign Language is not required in the B.M. curriculum, except as noted in G (2) above. - H. Computer Literacy